|Zelda and F. Scott Fitzgerald in September 1921

 That was the story Fitzgerald was telling in the great “Winter Dreams,” a run-up to The Great Gatsby set in St. Paul, and “Black Bear Lake.”
 As in most of his best writing, the power derived from a sense of loss.
 Fitzgerald was a romantic, and loss was his great theme: loss of the golden girl, and still more the loss of illusions.
 It’s in this sense that Nick Carraway can conclude that Jay Gatsby was worth more than whole damned bunch of East Eggers – Tom Buchanan, Jordan Baker – put together.
 At the end Nick still disapproves of Gatsby for his pink suits and circus wagon of a car, his materialistic display of many-colored shirts, his ridiculously ostentatious parties, his criminally gotten gains.
 Yet Nick values above all Gatsby’s unwillingness to give up his dreams or allow himself to be disillusioned.
 When the inevitable ending comes, Jimmy Gatz is still waiting for the telephone call from Daisy that was never going to come.
 When she rang him, he still believed, they could continue repeating the past together.

-Fool for Love: F. Scott Fitzgerald, is one of the nation’s leading literary biographers.
+Scott Donaldson, author of Fool for Love: F. Scott Fitzgerald, is one of the nation’s leading literary biographers.
 Among his many books are By Force of Will: The Life and Art of Ernest Hemingway; Archibald MacLeish: An American Life, winner of the Ambassador Book Award for Biography; and Hemingway vs. Fitzgerald: The Rise and Fall of a Literary Friendship.

 “The most penetrating psychological examination of the author ever written.”

 —James L. W. West III, editor of The Cambridge Edition of the Works of F. Scott Fitzgerald